 So you have decided you want to start sending out email newsletters and promotions and you have chosen MailChimp as the tool to do it.

-Here you will be able to see how to get started with sending emails, including taking a ready made template and customising it to make it your own.
+After reading this you will be able to get started with sending emails, including taking a ready-made MailChimp template and customising it to make it your own.

 Once you have set up your account you will need to make sure you have completed all of the sections.
 Your business contact information is very important, MailChimp will use this for your campaigns.
 You will be prompted for this information when you set up your account but you can update it at any time via the account settings panel below.